NickWaterton/gallery/README.md

 cd Scripts/gallery
 rotate_screen_90.sh
 ```
-If you only have the once caption display, also hide the cursor:
+If you only have the one caption display, also hide the cursor:
 ```bash
 hide_cursor.sh
 ```